Do I need Clipless pedals?

 In the old days, bike pedals either were plain (with no straps to hold your foot in place) or they had toe clips & straps.
 The toe clip was usually steel (most are now plastic) and formed a space, or box, at the front side of the pedal that you slid your foot into.
 Keeping your foot there is the responsibility of either a leather or nylon mesh strap, which you can pull tight when you wanted to make sure your foot stays in place, or loosen so you can get your foot out when you stop.

-Entry-lvel clips & straps are still the norm for many bikes between $350 and $1000 (bikes above $1000 frequently don't come with pedals at all).
-They're very inexpensive and don't require the use of a special shoe.
-But when used with conventional shoes, they tend to focus pedal forces onto a small part of the bottom of your foot, creating fatigue & pain on longer rides as your foot tries to bend itself around the pedal.
-Also, if the straps are not loosened as you come to a stop... you go boom!
+Entry-level clips & straps aren't very common on new bikes anymore.
+They don't require the use of a special shoe but they focus pedal forces onto a small part of the bottom of your foot, creating fatigue & pain on longer rides as your foot tries to bend itself around the pedal.
+And if your straps are too tight, you can't get your foot out and fall over when you stop!
 Of course, you can always leave the straps loose, but then your feet don't stay in place without conscious effort to keep them on the pedals.
-And if you've tightened them down, you need to reach down and loosen them prior to stopping (a somewhat risky operation).

 It's time to enter the clipless pedal revolution!